Spectral properties of $p$-Sombor matrices and beyond: Regression model for boiling point and some other invariants

 \section{Regression model for boiling point and some other invariants}

 0.6cm In this section, we first investigate the relationship between boiling points (BP) of benzenoid hydrocarbons and Sombor spectral radius, Sombor energy.
+Then we consider the relationship between AcenFac (resp.
+Entropy, SNar, HNar) of octane isomers and Sombor spectral radius, Sombor energy.
 The 21 benzenoid hydrocarbons and 18 octane isomers are shown in Figure \ref{fig-2} and Figure \ref{fig-3}.
 The experimental values of boiling points of benzenoid hydrocarbons of Table 1 are taken from \cite{mila2021}.
-The experimental values ofAcenFac (resp.
+The experimental values of AcenFac (resp.
 Entropy, SNar, HNar) of octane isomers of Table 2 are taken from \cite{mila2021} and \cite{dengt2021}.
 With the data of Table \ref{table1}, scatter plots between BP and Sombor spectral radius, Sombor energy are shown in Figure \ref{fig-4}.
 We get the mathematical relationship-related coefficient ($R$) between boiling points and Sombor energy (resp.
 Sombor spectral radius) is about 0.9950 (resp.
 0.8936), and

 where $SE(G)$, $\xi_{1}(G)$ are the Sombor energy, Sombor spectral radius of $G$, respectively.

 On the other hand, with the data of Table \ref{table2}, scatter plots between AcenFac (resp.
 Entropy, SNar, HNar) of octane isomers and Sombor spectral radius, Sombor energy are shown in Figure \ref{fig-5} and \ref{fig-6}.
 And